ethyl2/Data-Structures/Data_Structures_Questions.md

    O(1) because a linked list does not require a contiguous block of memory.

 3. What is the runtime complexity of `len`?
+O(1) in my case, because len() returns the value of the property size.
+If it needed to calculate the length, I wonder if it would be O(n)?

 ## Binary Search Tree